 - Chill in the fridge for at least an hour, but overnight is best for flavor.

-- Adjust the seasonings by adding extra sweetener, salt, garlic, and/or lemon juice.
+- Adjust the seasonings by adding extra sweetener, salt, garlic, and/or lemon juice to taste.

-- For a tuna-like taste, add one of the above optional "tuna" flavor ingredients, to taste.
-If you are unsure of the amount to use, I suggest adding a little in at a time, to taste, after the salad is mixed.
+- The above optional tuna flavor suggestions will add more "tuna fish flavor" to the vegan tuna.
+If you are unsure of the amount to use, add a little in at a time to taste.

 Nutrition Information:Yield: 4 sandwiches Serving Size: 1 sandwich